 In May 2017, the Company announced receipt of a budget from Cameco for drilling at the West McArthur uranium project.
-Geophysics and drilling, estimated to cost \$1.9 million, will be carried out this summer on both the Grid 1 and Grid 5 targets using a helicopter supported team based at Cameco's nearby majority owned McArthur River mine.
+Geophysics and drilling, estimated to cost \$1.9 million on both the Grid 1 and Grid 5 targets using a helicopter supported team based at Cameco's nearby majority owned McArthur River mine.